Quickstart: Create and deploy a human resources Power Virtual Agents bot in Teams

 Before making the bot available to employees in your organization, there is an option to add the bot in Teams for yourself to chat with and experience it like any employee would.

-On the Publish tab in the side pane, there is an option to Open the bot.
+On the Publish page, there is an option to Open the bot.

 This will give you the chance to add your bot in Teams and chat with it.